Harnessing natural and mechanical airflows for surface-based atmospheric pollutant removal: Results

 Lastly, we evaluate the normalised atmospheric pollutant fluxes to the surfaces of external airflows over aeroplanes, trains and automobiles (columns 6--8, Fig.~\ref{fig:3}A).
-Automobiles demonstrate higher pollutant fluxes to surfaces than trains and aeroplanes (e.g., an average of $4\times10^{-6}$, $8\times10^{-8}$, $9\times10^{-7}$ mol/m$^2$s for CO$_2$, Fig.~\ref{fig:3}C), due to smaller characteristic lengths.
-However, aeroplanes generate more turbulent transport due to their higher velocities, resulting in a pollutant flux that is approximately 23\% of the automobile flux across the entire surface.
+Automobiles demonstrate higher pollutant fluxes to surfaces than trains and aeroplanes (e.g., an average of $4\times10^{-6}$, $8\times10^{-8}$, $9\times10^{-7}$ mol/(m$^2$s) for CO$_2$, Fig.~\ref{fig:3}C), due to smaller characteristic lengths.
+However, aeroplanes generate more turbulent transport due to their higher velocities, resulting in a pollutant flux that is approximately 23\% of that to automobile surfaces.